-Codefresh natively supports login using GitHub, Bitbucket and GitLab using OpenID Connect (OAUTH 2.0) protocol.
-This guide will review how to add additional SSO integrations based on OAUTH 2.0 as part of Codefresh Enterprise plan.
+Codefresh natively supports login using GitHub, Bitbucket and GitLab using the OpenID Connect (OAUTH 2.0) protocol.
+This guide will review how to add SSO integrations based on OAUTH 2.0 as part of Codefresh Enterprise plan.

 In order to add successfully an identity Provider in Codefresh you need to do some preparatory work with both Codefresh and the provider.